igormomc/AOPnetworkFinder_v2/README.md

 ```
 4. Run the following command to build the Docker image:
 ```
- docker-compose up --build
+ docker compose up --build
  ```
 5. The application should be running on port 8000.
-If you change something in the the code should reload automatically.
-Just refresh the page in your browser and it should be updated.
+If you change something in the code, it should reload automatically.
+Just refresh the page in your browser, and it should be updated.
 6. To stop the application, run the following command:
 ```
-docker-compose down
+docker compose down
 ```